-Much of the population, including digital natives like Millennials and GenZ, prefers texting over other communication platforms.
-Texting has also emerged as the preferred way for people to receive information, and 80% of internet users have used their phones to look up health information.
+Much of the population, including digital natives like Millennials and Gen Z, prefer texting over other communication platforms.
+Texting has emerged as the preferred way for people to receive information.
+80% of internet users have used their phones to look up health information.

-Why should you care?
+Why should you care about healthcare SMS?

 - Appointment reminders: One physician office in Utah used patient management software to send text reminders to patients, reducing no-shows rate in half and eliminated 10 hours of reminder phone calls. [source].

 - Medication reminders: A 2017 study published in the Journal of Medical Internet Research found text messaging medication reminders resulted in 14.2% improvement in patient adherence [source].